 Only through rigorous testing can you understanding whether the developments you’ve implemented have had an impact.
 A redesign is never genuinely complete but rather an ever-evolving journey based on the customers that use the website.

-The customer journey is only as insightful as testing that goes into developing it.
+The customer journey is only as insightful as the testing that goes into developing it.
 Therefore, keep testing and keep updating according to market and consumer behavioral changes.
 You may not find mistakes in the user navigation feature of the website, but there is always scope for improvement when it comes to CX.

 Over to you